-In addition to this gargantuan undertaking, Glaister captured a number of stereoscopes of the Domain match (which, when viewed as intended, gave scenes a three-dimensional perspective).
-Unfortunately, the stereoscope images don’t appear to have survived either, and it seems likely that the negatives (and, possibly, some prints) were lost when fire broke out in Glaister’s Sydney studio in late 1870.17Evening News, 2 November 1870, p.
-2. Note that Glaister (and most of his family) had emigrated to California in June 1869.
+In addition to the panorama, Glaister captured a number of stereoscopes of the Domain match (which, when viewed as intended, gave scenes a three-dimensional perspective).
+Unfortunately, the stereoscope images don’t appear to have survived either, and it seems likely that the negatives (and, possibly, some prints) were lost when fire broke out in Glaister’s Sydney studio in late 1870.26Evening News, 2 November 1870, p.
+2.

 Freeman Brothers’ Surviving Image

-Despite the loss of Glaister’s historically significant large-scale panorama, another photograph of the Domain match captured by the Freeman Brothers firm (Figure 2 below) survives in print form at the State Library of New South Wales.
+Despite the likely loss of Glaister’s historically significant large-scale panorama, another photograph of the Domain match captured by the Freeman Brothers firm (Figure 5 below) survives in print form at the State Library of New South Wales.

 This image was taken looking west from a slight natural rise on the eastern side of the Domain, near where the John Robertson Memorial now stands.
-The comparatively few number of visible players suggests that the English team was in the field at the time.
-However, the photograph was taken a considerable distance from the pitch and none of the distant players are identifiable in the surviving image.
-Very clearly, the aim of the photographer was to capture the event, rather than the match.
+The comparatively few number of visible players again suggests that the English team again was in the field.
+However, the photograph was taken a considerable distance from the pitch and none of the players are identifiable.
+Clearly, the aim of the photographer was to capture the event rather than the match.

-Interestingly, the noted colonial water colourist S.T.
-Gill painted a view of the same match (Figure 5 above), meaning that despite the loss of Glaister’s detailed photographic panorama, we have surviving visual representations of the first international match played in Sydney from both the western and eastern ends of the Domain ground (see map below).
-Gill took a very similar compositional approach to Freeman Brothers, capturing the spectators more vividly than the match.
-Often in financial straits, he likely was trying to capitalise upon the great interest in the contest as well.
-Five years earlier, Gill had composed a similar scene of the very first inter-colonial cricket match held in Sydney (albeit from the opposite eastern side of the Domain ground).20Sasha Grishin, S.T.
+In addition to the photographers already discussed, the noted colonial water colourist S.T.
+Gill painted a view of the same match (Figure 7 above).
+Thus despite the apparent loss of Glaister’s detailed photographic panorama, we have surviving visual representations of the first international cricket match played in Sydney from both the western and eastern ends of the Domain ground.
+Gill took a similar compositional approach to Freeman Brothers, capturing the spectators more vividly than the match; another artist, Henry Burn, did the same in Melbourne.
+Often in financial straits, Gill likely was trying to capitalise upon the great public interest in the contest as well.
+Five years earlier, he had composed a similar scene of the first inter-colonial cricket match held in Sydney (albeit from the opposite eastern side of the Domain ground).31Sasha Grishin, S.T.
 Gill and his audiences, Canberra, 2015, pp. 126, 131.

 The Advent of ‘Instantaneous’ Cricket Photography?